jaredkrinke/log/content/posts/programming-languages/minimal-dev-env.md

 # Contrast with today
 Fast-forward to 2023, and I've been contemplating porting my [single-instruction programming game](../game-development/sic-1.md) to [Electron](https://www.electronjs.org/) (possibly the heaviest popular app framework of all time), to support Linux (and ideally macOS) builds on Steam.

 For the record, SIC-1 started out as a trim 25 KB zip file (although it has ballooned to 10 MB, mostly due to [PCM](https://en.wikipedia.org/wiki/Pulse-code_modulation) music).
-Of course, browsers provide a deceptive environment.
+Browsers provide a deceptive environment.
 With a few kilobytes of HTML, CSS, and JavaScript, you can build surprisingly complex (and fast) apps.
 Of course, the browser itself is hundreds of megabytes, so it's actually a pretty hefty runtime.
 How hefty?
 Ask me after I use Electron.

 Is it any surprise I'm craving a bit of simplicity?